alan-turing-institute/Data-Study-Group-/IT documents/Data Provider PI user guide.md

 ![](Web%20app%20instructions%20images/web%20app%2011.png)

 Congratulations, you've classified the work package!
 This page gives you an overview of the choices you made to arrive at this classification.
 If you're not happy with any of these choices, you can click on the question to return to this step, or delete the classification to start again.
 The classification of the dataset will remain pending, until all relevant role representatives have completed their classification, and a consensus has been reached.

+## :microscope: How to access the Turing Safe Haven